Rafiatu/calculator/README.md

 ## Testing

-This package has pytest embedded in it and can be run with the following command: `python -m pytest tests/`
+This package has pytest embedded in it and can be run with the following command `python -m pytest tests/`

 ## License